NSERC Funding opportunities

 • Transferability to other geographical areas

-• Plans and strategies to make activities inclusive1 for participants
+• Plans and strategies to make activities inclusive for participants

 • Plans and strategies to reach specific groups based on gender, race, ethnicity, disability, sexual orientation, language, geographical location and/or socio-economic status, as applicable